 Driving is a huge responsibility.
 People who share the road with you count on you to make careful, cautious, and lawful decisions.
 If you are under the influence of marijuana, alcohol, or any other mind altering substance, don’t get behind the wheel.
 You could be risking your life and your freedom – and endangering the lives of others.

-If you have been smoking marijuana within the last several hours, you should not be driving.
+If you have been smoking marijuana within the last several hours, you should not be driving under the influence.
 Don’t risk a dangerous accident that could be your fault.
 If you are injured in an accident as a result of someone smoking marijuana, you may need the help of an experienced attorney to help you deal with the insurance company.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call us today at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to see how we may be able to help.